citrix/citrix-daas-rest-go/citrixorchestration/docs/BackupRestoreOptionsResponseModel.md

 `func (o *BackupRestoreOptionsResponseModel) UnsetOneScheduledBackupPerDay()`

 UnsetOneScheduledBackupPerDay ensures that no value is present for OneScheduledBackupPerDay, not even an explicit nil
+### GetAutoPinScheduleUid

+`func (o *BackupRestoreOptionsResponseModel) GetAutoPinScheduleUid() int32`

+GetAutoPinScheduleUid returns the AutoPinScheduleUid field if non-nil, zero value otherwise.

+### GetAutoPinScheduleUidOk

+`func (o *BackupRestoreOptionsResponseModel) GetAutoPinScheduleUidOk() (*int32, bool)`

+GetAutoPinScheduleUidOk returns a tuple with the AutoPinScheduleUid field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetAutoPinScheduleUid

+`func (o *BackupRestoreOptionsResponseModel) SetAutoPinScheduleUid(v int32)`

+SetAutoPinScheduleUid sets AutoPinScheduleUid field to given value.

+### HasAutoPinScheduleUid

+`func (o *BackupRestoreOptionsResponseModel) HasAutoPinScheduleUid() bool`

+HasAutoPinScheduleUid returns a boolean if a field has been set.

+### SetAutoPinScheduleUidNil

+`func (o *BackupRestoreOptionsResponseModel) SetAutoPinScheduleUidNil(b bool)`

+ SetAutoPinScheduleUidNil sets the value for AutoPinScheduleUid to be an explicit nil

+### UnsetAutoPinScheduleUid
+`func (o *BackupRestoreOptionsResponseModel) UnsetAutoPinScheduleUid()`

+UnsetAutoPinScheduleUid ensures that no value is present for AutoPinScheduleUid, not even an explicit nil
+### GetAutoPinScheduleName

+`func (o *BackupRestoreOptionsResponseModel) GetAutoPinScheduleName() string`

+GetAutoPinScheduleName returns the AutoPinScheduleName field if non-nil, zero value otherwise.

+### GetAutoPinScheduleNameOk

+`func (o *BackupRestoreOptionsResponseModel) GetAutoPinScheduleNameOk() (*string, bool)`

+GetAutoPinScheduleNameOk returns a tuple with the AutoPinScheduleName field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetAutoPinScheduleName

+`func (o *BackupRestoreOptionsResponseModel) SetAutoPinScheduleName(v string)`

+SetAutoPinScheduleName sets AutoPinScheduleName field to given value.

+### HasAutoPinScheduleName

+`func (o *BackupRestoreOptionsResponseModel) HasAutoPinScheduleName() bool`

+HasAutoPinScheduleName returns a boolean if a field has been set.

+### SetAutoPinScheduleNameNil

+`func (o *BackupRestoreOptionsResponseModel) SetAutoPinScheduleNameNil(b bool)`

+ SetAutoPinScheduleNameNil sets the value for AutoPinScheduleName to be an explicit nil

+### UnsetAutoPinScheduleName
+`func (o *BackupRestoreOptionsResponseModel) UnsetAutoPinScheduleName()`

+UnsetAutoPinScheduleName ensures that no value is present for AutoPinScheduleName, not even an explicit nil
 ### GetResult

 `func (o *BackupRestoreOptionsResponseModel) GetResult() bool`